OpenFn/language-salesforce/README.md

 Allow communication with Salesforce using a set of Lisp compatible expressions.

-Using macros we can create a simplified API, simple enough to generate code from data.
+Using simple functions we can create a simplified API, simple enough to generate code from data.

 Expressions